Sibola: 1899: three-year-old season

 Sibola began her second season in the Wood Ditton Stakes at Newmarket Racecourse on 12 April.
 Ridden by the American jockey Tod Sloan she started 11/10 favourite, led from the start, and "in a canter" by three lengths.
 Over the Rowley Mile at Newmarket on 28 April 1899, Sibola, again ridden by Sloan, started the 13/8 favourite for the 86th running of the 1000 Guineas with the best fancied of her thirteen opponents being Myakka (Prendergast Stakes), Strike A Light and Victoria May (Lavant Stakes).
 Sibola led for most of the way and won easily by three lengths from Fascination with two lengths back to Musa in third place.

-The American filly was stepped up in distance to contest the Oaks Stakes over one and a half miles at Epsom Racecourse on 2 June and was made the 4/7 favourite despite suffering from a mouth abscess and being distracted by a cat which was released onto the track.
+The American filly was stepped up in distance to contest the Oaks Stakes over one and a half miles at Epsom Racecourse on 2 June.
+She was made the 4/7 favourite despite suffering from a mouth abscess and being distracted by a cat which was released onto the track.
 She was facing the wrong way at the start and was left behind the other runners after which Sloan rushed her up to join the leaders after half a mile, using up much of the filly's energy in the process.
 She lost more ground by running wide entering the straight before finishing strongly and was beaten a head by the 20/1 outsider Musa.
 Sloan was criticised for riding a very poor race, while Sibola was considered a most unlucky loser.
 On her next appearance Sibola started 3/1 second favourite for the £2425 Lingfield Park Stakes over one mile on 7 July and finished second, beaten one and a half lengths by the colt Harrow.

 At Derby Racecourse in early September Sibola returned to winning form in the one-mile Biennial Foal Stakes, beating the colt Flambard by three-quarters of a length with Musa unplaced.
 In the Scarbrough Stakes at Newmarket in late October the filly started 2/7 favourite against three opponents and won very easily by three lengths after leading from the start.

 Sibola won one other race in 1899.
 Her winnings for the year totaled £5,804, making her the third most successful horse of the season behind Flying Fox and Democrat.